socprime/detectflow-main/README.md

 2. Deploy Secret with sensitive data configuration for DetectFlow Backend.

-Open `admin-panel-be-secret.yaml` from the installation package and specify a value for the following parameter:
+Open `admin-panel-be-secret.yaml` from this [folder](https://github.com/socprime/detectflow-main/tree/main/detectflow_kubernetes_config_files) and specify a value for the following parameter:

 - `DATABASE_URL:`